 And Recently Number of users reported windows 10 sound problems started After Install windows update.
-And other users found this problem due to faulty Sound device, outdated installed audio drier or some misconfiguration on audio settings.
-If you are also having windows 10 sound problem after you upgrade to Windows 10 or install recent anniversary update.
+And other users found this problem due to faulty Sound devices, outdated installed audio driers,s or some misconfiguration on audio settings.
+If you are also having windows 10 sound problems after you upgrade to Windows 10 or install a recent anniversary update.
 The sound driver most probably is removed, corrupted, or incompatible with Windows 10.

 Audio and sound driver errors can occur due to many reasons.
 The most common reasons are:

 - Faulty Audio Card

 - 1.2 Restart Windows Audio Service

 - 1.4 Update, Roll Back, or Re-Install Audio Drivers